Emails: Trump Jr. embraced help said to be from Kremlin - ABC 36 News

 In one of the emails, Goldstone said he could send the information about Clinton to Trump’s father first directly “via Rhona,” an apparent reference to the elder Trump’s longtime assistant, Rhona Graff, from his days at the helm of the Trump Organization.

 In an interview with The Associated Press on Monday, Goldstone described the information as purported evidence of illegal campaign contributions to the Democratic National Committee.
-It’s what, if any, proof Veselnitskaya provided during the meeting.
+It’s unclear what proof, if any, Veselnitskaya provided during the meeting.

 The email release followed days of evolving accounts from Trump Jr. about the nature of the meeting and its purpose.
 The president’s son posted the emails only after they were obtained by The New York Times.

-On Saturday, Trump Jr. described the encounter as being a “short introductory meeting” focused on the disbanded program that had allowed American adoptions of Russian children.
+On Saturday, in his initial description of the encounter, Trump Jr. said it was a “short introductory meeting” focused on the disbanded program that had allowed American adoptions of Russian children.
 Moscow ended the adoptions in response to Magnitsky Act sanctions created in response to alleged human rights violations in Russia.

 A day later, Trump Jr. changed his account, acknowledging that he was told beforehand that Veselnitskaya might have information “helpful” to the Trump campaign, and was told by her during the meeting that she had something about Clinton.

-In his third description of what occurred, on Tuesday, Trump Jr. said he had believed the information he would hear about Clinton would be political opposition research.
-He said that he first wanted to speak by phone, but that when that didn’t work out, he was told that the attorney would be in New York “and I decided to take the meeting.”
+In his most recent description of what occurred, on Tuesday, Trump Jr. said he had believed the information he would hear about Clinton would be political opposition research.

 “The woman, as she has said publicly, was not a government official,” Trump Jr. said in the Tuesday statement.
 “And, as we have said, she had no information to provide and wanted to talk about adoption policy and the Magnitsky Act.”